solaranamnesis/plutarch/on-face-appears-moon/full-text-english.md

 move downwards all the way, but as they fall upon the surface receive equal thrusts from the outside inwards and are lost around the middle ?
-That water rushing violently downwards, if it should reach this middle point— an incorporeal point as they say — would stand balanced around it for a pivot, swinging with an oscillation which never stops and never can be stopped ?
+That water rushing violently downwards, if it should reach this middle point--- an incorporeal point as they say
+--- would stand balanced around it for a pivot, swinging with an oscillation which never stops and never can be stopped ?
 Some of these a man could not force himself to present to his intellect as possible, even if untrue !
 This is to make